pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step8.md

 }
 ```

-Feel free to explore the rest of the system’s functionality on your own using the routes we registered in the facade’s service and the sample data from the [Data Microservice](../../data_microservice) tutorial.
+Feel free to explore the rest of the system's functionality on your own using the routes we registered in the facade's service and the sample data from the [Data Microservice](../../data_microservice) tutorial.

 Congratulations!
-Having completed all of the steps of this tutorial, you’ve created your first full-fledged facade and are now capable of creating your own using the Pip.Services Toolkit!
+Having completed all of the steps of this tutorial, you've created your first full-fledged facade and are now capable of creating your own using the Pip.Services Toolkit!

-This example’s source code is available in our repository on [GitHub (facade-sample-*)](https://github.com/pip-services-samples)
+This example's source code is available in our repository on [GitHub (facade-sample-*)](https://github.com/pip-services-samples)